 Colour: Bright purple-red with crimson hues.

-Nose: A lively, fruit-driven wine with dominant aromas of bloodplum, blueberry and mulberry, with hints of mocha, fennel seed and red liquorice.
+Nose: A bright, lively, fruit-driven wine with dominant aromas of plum, cherry and mint chocolate, with hints of violet and toasted almonds.

-Palate: Berry, plum and spice flavours fill the palate, with a touch of oak that supports but doesn’t dominate, allowing the juicy fruit to show its full potential.
-Fine, ripe tannins give length with a finish that’s soft, yet gently structured, with delicious, lingering flavour.
+Palate: Juicy dark fruits fill the palate, with a touch of oak that supports but doesn’t dominate, allowing the dark fruit to show its full potential.
+Fine, ripe tannins give length, with a finish that’s silky, yet gently structured, with delicious, lingering flavour.

 Peak Drinking: The rich combination of sweet, mouthfilling flavours is ideally suited to current consumption, however the wine will also reward careful short-term cellaring.